abougouffa/m2hpf/README.md

 # m2hpf
-### HPF - High Performance File Format high speed decoder for Modula2 programming language
+### *HPF - DT High Performance File Format* high speed decoding library (for Modula-2 programming language)

--- aka. a library to deal with Delsys EMGworks *.hpf files
+The current version support **only reading** from *.hpf files.
+So this library can't be used to write files in HPF format.

-This is a library to deal with Delsys EMGworks *.hpf files, the HPF file format specs are described in a document found on internet titled:
+This is a library to deal with Delsys EMGworks *.hpf files, the HPF file format specs are described in a document found [some where on internet](https://forums.ni.com/ni/attachments/ni/170/813238/1/high_performance_file_format_spec%5B1%5D.pdf) titled:
 ```
 DT High Performance File Format Specification
 by